Billy's Thoughts

 All this to say that aiming at the long-term ROI may not work either, because it’s still playing the same game of focusing on the outcome.

-So how do I act independent of ROI entirely?
+So how do I act independently of ROI entirely?

 A key teaching from the Bhagavad Gita goes something like: “You have a right to do [your duty / the things you must do / the things only you can do], but you are not entitled to the fruits of the action.”1

-If you (1) take the cations you can, today, and (2) let go of the outcome, then that actually brings freedom.
+If you (1) take the actions you can, today, and (2) let go of the outcome, then that actually brings freedom.

 In the gym example: going to the gym today is itself the desired result.